 2. Stop racking up library fines

 I’m not sure this is possible, but it’s a goal I’ll keep trying to hit(: I’m all for supporting local libraries, but getting your account frozen for unpaid fines is not cool.
-Set up phone reminders if you need to…write the due dates in your planner…get those books read so you can get them returned on time.
+Set up phone reminders if you need to; just get those books read so you can get them returned on time.
 Because I personally found overdue fines to be a recurring struggle, I included a library due date calendar in The Book Lover’s Companion!
 It’s helping.

 3. Join a book club